Julienne Lusenge: Women’s International Rights Award

 Lusenge has been internationally recognized for her work.
 In 2018, a group of 25 human rights organizations awarded Lusenge the 2018 International Women's Rights Award from the Geneva Summit for Human Rights and Democracy.
 She received the award at a ceremony held at the United Nations headquarters in Geneva on February 20, 2018, where she spoke before an audience of 700 U.N. diplomats, human rights activists, and journalists.
 'Ms. Lusenge was chosen for the award "for her selfless dedication to the human rights of Congolese women amid the horrors of war, and for being a voice to the voiceless," said Hillel Neuer, the executive director of United Nations Watch.

 Ginetta Sagan Award

 The Ginetta Sagan Fund (GSF) was created in honor of Ginetta Sagan, an American human rights activist primarily known for her work with Amnesty International.
 GSF grants $20,000 annually to "honor and assist remarkable women from around the world who are changing the lives of millions for the better".
 Along with the $20,000 grant, Lusenge was invited to tour the United States with GSF to share her story about combating human rights abuse.

 French Government Awards

 Lusenge received the Human Rights Award from the Embassy of France in 2012.
 She was also named a Knight of the Legion of Honour in 2013 by the French government.

+Aurora Prize for Awakening Humanity

+On October 10, 2021, she was awarded the Aurora Prize for Awakening Humanity, at the Armenian Monastery on the island of San Lazzaro in Venice, Italy.

+United Nations Prize in the Field of Human Rights

+Lusenge was among the awardees of the 2023 United Nations Prize in the Field of Human Rights.